 Depending upon the timing, duration and specifics of FDA approval for the intended use of our product candidates, some of our U.S. patents may be eligible for limited patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984, commonly referred to as the Hatch-Waxman Act.
 The Hatch-Waxman Act permits a patent restoration term, or extension, of up to five years as compensation for patent term lost during product development and the FDA regulatory review process.
 However, patent term restoration cannot extend the remaining term of a patent beyond a total of 14 years from the product's approval date.
 Subject to certain limitations, the patent term restoration period is generally one-half the time between the effective date of an investigational new drug ("IND") and the submission date of a new drug application ("NDA") plus the time between the submission date of an NDA and the approval of that application, up to a total of five years.
-Only one patent and within 60 days of the drug's approval.
-The United States Patent and Trademark Office ("USPTO"), in consultation with the FDA, reviews and approves the application for any patent term extension or restoration.
-Similar provisions are available in Europe and other foreign jurisdictions to extend the term of a patent the covers an approved drug.
+Only one patent applicable to an approved drug is eligible for the extension.
+The application for such extension must be submitted prior to the expiration of the patent and within 60 days of the drug's approval.
+The United States Patent and Trademark Office ("USPTO"), in consultation with the FDA, reviews and approves the application for any patent term of a patent term of a patent that covers an approved drug.
 In the future, we may apply for restoration of patent term for one or more of our currently owned or licensed patents to add patent life beyond its current expiration date, depending on the expected length of the clinical trials and other factors involved in the filing of the relevant NDA.